Byron/gitoxide/tasks.md

       * [x] 64 bit offset extension
   * [x] seriously refactor the header abstraction in the pack file - it's not right at all.
   * [ ] ~~refactor pack:data::iter::Entry to duplicate less of pack::data::Entry~~
-  * [ ] use progress (one for reading bytes, one for objects, solving the long-standing problem on how to visualize this)
+  * [x] use progress (one for reading bytes, one for objects, solving the long-standing problem on how to visualize this)
+     * [ ] use new show_throughput method everywhere
 * **cli index-from-pack**
   * [ ] build index from pack
      * [ ] from stdin()